mrandrewmills/NPS_alert_filter/README.md

 - Pipe output to a file using `>` or `Out-File`
 - Try keywords like `"closure"`, `"fire"`, `"construction"`, etc.
-- Can be extended to export results to CSV or JSON

 ## 📝 License